keshaaavv/dotfiles/README.md

 2. if you have git, you can do `git clone https://github.com/keshaaavv/dotfiles` to clone the repo.
 3. drag and drop into home directory (`cd ~`)
 4. tweak keybinds/settings in `~/.config/hypr/hyprland.conf` to ur liking
+5. if u want a custom ascii logo for fastfetch, you can put it in `~/.config/fastfetch/logo.txt`
-5. IF YOU USE LIMINE - go to the limine folder and follow the instructions in the .txt
+6. IF YOU USE LIMINE - go to the limine folder and follow the instructions in the .txt

 # note